 at all levels to profess, it follows that we must

 learn to remain silent in our classrooms.
 In

 the various ways it emerged in my career,

 Can teachers even carry knives anymore?

 at the university level.

 skins of fruits or vegetables with my

-short discussion of the skins of things, Given the
+discussion of the skins of things.
+You can

 in high school teaching,